For those looking for semiconductor exposure, you'll likely be thinking you need to head south of the border, or even internationally.

 - POET Technologies (PTK.V)

 - Celestica (TSE:CLS)

 Spectra Microsystems Inc. (SEV.V)

-Though Spectra Microsystems Inc. has a smaller market cap than many of the other big players in the Canadian semiconductor industry - just $61.52 million - the company’s stellar performance over the course of 2021 has attracted attention from many investors.
-Between January 5, 2021, and January 5, 2022, the company’s stock rose by a remarkable 56 percent and is now trading at $2.41 per share.
-During this same time period, the company’s stock experienced a range of $1.00 to $3.03 per share.
+Though Spectra Microsystems Inc. has a smaller market cap than many of the other big players in the Canadian semiconductor industry - just $18 million - the company’s stellar performance over the course of 2021 has attracted attention from many investors.
+Between January 5, 2021, and January 5, 2022, the company’s stock rose by a remarkable 56 percent and at times was trading as high as $2.50 a share.

 POET Technologies Inc. (PTK.V)

 POET Technologies Inc. was originally incorporated in 1972 and is currently based in Toronto.
 The company is involved in many components of the optoelectronics industry, including design, development, manufacturing, selling, and distribution.

 POET Technologies Inc offers integration solutions based on the POET Optical Interposer, a novel platform for the seamless integration of electronic and photonic devices into a single module using advanced wafer-level manufacturing techniques and packaging methods.